sciclon/EBS_Snapshots/README.md

 * Timeout to prescript/postscript execution.
 * Pass some environment variable to prescript and postscript.
 * Adding roles EC2 instance roles to validate.
-* Run one thread per volume to make the job in parallel.
+* Run one thread per volume to make the job in parallel (Faster).